-Kincade Fire Quickly Burns 10,000 Acres In Sonoma County
+Wildfires Burn Thousands Of Acres In Northern And Southern California

 No electricity.#KincadeFire pic.twitter.com/qivUPxi5sb

-Strong winds are forecast to die down later today, but may pick up again this weekend.
+Strong winds are forecast to die down in the coming hours, but may pick up again this weekend.

+The utility is struggling through a bankruptcy reorganization as it faces billions in liability for back to back, historically deadly fire seasons including the Camp Fire, the state's deadliest blaze.